swiftlang/swift/docs/Testing.md

 ### Running the LLVM lit-based testsuite

-It is recommended that you run the Swift test suites via ``utils/build-script``.
-For day-to-day work on the Swift compiler, using ``utils/build-script --test`` should be sufficient.
+The simplest way to run the Swift test suite is with the ``--test`` switch to ``utils/build-script``.
+This will run the primary test suite.
 The buildbot runs validation tests, so if those are accidentally broken, it should not go unnoticed.

 Before committing a large change to a compiler (especially a language change), or API changes to the standard library, it is recommended to run validation